ronalchn/ajax_pagination/README.md

 ```

 ### Initializer
 You can configure AJAX Pagination in the initializer.
-Run ```sh
+Run ```
 rails generate ajax_pagination:install
 ``` to get the initializer file.